becoder321/Dac-bot/README.md

 ## Getting Your Credentials

-You need 3 values to fill in your `.env` file:
+You need 3 values for your `.env` file:

 ### 1. `PRIVATE_KEY` — Your wallet private key
 > ⚠️ **NEVER share this with anyone.
 Use a fresh testnet-only wallet.**

 - **MetaMask**: Click account icon → Account Details → Show Private Key → enter password → copy
-- **Any EVM wallet**: Look for "Export Private Key" in settings

 ### 2. `WALLET_ADDRESS` — Your 0x wallet address
-- This is your public wallet address starting with `0x`
+- Your public address starting with `0x`
-- Visible on MetaMask home screen or any EVM wallet
+- Visible on the MetaMask home screen

 ### 3. `AUTH_TOKEN` — Your session token from the DAC website
-This is the hardest one.
-Here's how to get it:

-1. Open **https://inception.dachain.io** in Chrome or Firefox and **log in**
+1. Open **https://inception.dachain.io** and log in
 2. Press **F12** to open Developer Tools
 3. Click the **Network** tab
-4. Refresh the page or click anything on the site
+4. Refresh the page
-5. Click any request that goes to the DAC API
+5. Click any API request → find the **Authorization** header
-6. Look at the **Headers** section → find `Authorization:`
-7. Copy everything **after** `Bearer ` — that's your token
+6. Copy everything **after** `Bearer ` — that is your token

 > 💡 Tokens expire.
-If the bot starts getting 401 errors, repeat these steps to get a fresh token and update your `.env` file.
+If the bot gets 401 errors, grab a fresh token and update your `.env`.

 ---